fiatconnect/specification/fiatconnect-api.md

 provider's API is unique, native CICO integrations within clients require completely bespoke integrations.
 Furthermore, since individual CICO providers may only offer limited geographical support for transfers, a client may have to integrate with many different providers in order to offer acceptably broad coverage to its users, which requires considerable implementation effort.
-In many cases, this level of implementation effort is not feasible, which can lead to clients which offer poor regional CICO availablity.
+In many cases, this level of implementation effort is not feasible, which can lead to clients which offer poor regional CICO availability.
 This may lead to users seeking out a variety of different clients in order to access broad regional support.
 Not only is this a poor user experience, but it is a detriment to both client developers and the network which those clients and CICO providers service.
 Clients unable to devote *considerable* engineering effort towards CICO provider integration lose out, and network TVL is hamstrung due to poor user experience.